 A stablecoin is a digital currency that operates on a blockchain and retains a stable price value.
 Stablecoins typically achieve price stability through collateralisation with a fiat currency held in regulated bank accounts by the issuing entity.

-For example, the market-leading stablecoin Tether USD (USDT) is backed 1:1 by US dollars held in company bank accounts.
+For example, the stablecoin Tether USD (USDT) is backed 1:1 by US dollars held in company bank accounts.
 Every time a new USDT is issued, one dollar is deposited in the issuing company’s bank accounts.

 "Stablecoins act as a bridge between traditional finance and crypto finance, combining the trust, stability, and brand recognition of assets like the dollar with the openness and accessibility of cryptocurrency."